rittvic/BuckyTheBadgerBot/README.md

 `e.g., <Calculus>, <Amer Ind>, <Math 340>, <500>`

 This queries through the courses and finds the best matches.
-It then generates buttons for each result so you can find the course information upon clicking them.
+It then generates buttons for each result, so you can find the course information upon clicking them.

 Example -